Simulink-Testing/LION/Readme.md

     accfinddiff

-and wait for the result in folder <YOUR LION PROJECT URL>/bugsave
+and wait for the result in folder bugsave/
 ## Randomly Generated Seed Models And Compare In EMI Mode

 We use the open source *SLforge* tool to generate valid Simulink models.